fscatox/socv-step2/README.md

       Test classes can customize it with both the factory overrides and the environment configuration object.

-    * [`src/tb/SetupTest.svh`](src/tb/SetupTest.svh) - handles the default configuration of the
+    * [`src/tb/BaseTest.svh`](src/tb/BaseTest.svh) - handles the default configuration of the
-      environment, but sequence management is left to child classes.
+      environment, and the execution of the top-hierarchy sequence TopSequence.
+Child classes can call `configure_env()` to perform last minute tweaking.
+Additional customization parameters can be passed as plusargs:

         - the number of request transactions can be set by command line with `+n_txn=<txn number>`; otherwise, it defaults to 100